 How quickly can I complete the MPH?

-You may attend the School of Public Health full time and complete the 28 cr in two terms or extend the time to fit your life commitments.
+You may attend the School of Public Health full time and complete the 28 cr in two terms (including the PHI) or extend the time to fit your life commitments.

 If you decide on a MPP project topic that is public health related, the project may also meet the curriculum requirements of the MPH integrated learning experience.
 To do this, you will need to receive approval from the SPH adviser by completing the integrated learning proposal form.
 The SPH requires that you address three (foundation or public health practice) competencies in the integrated learning experience paper.

 MPH Applied Practice Experience

 When the MPP internship pertains to both public policy and public health, it may also meet the curriculum requirements of both programs.
 The School of Public Health has an electronic applied practice experience agreement that must be completed by you and approved by the SPH adviser PRIOR to going on the experience.
 The SPH requires that you produce two products during the applied practice experience that addresses five (three foundation and two public health practice) competencies.